MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/blobs/alerts/storage-explorer-troubleshooting.md

 To reduce the frequency of having to reenter credentials because of errors like the preceding ones, talk to your Microsoft Entra admin.

-### Conditional access policies
+### Other conditional access policy issues

-If you have conditional access policies that need to be satisfied for your account, make sure you're using the **Default Web Browser** value for the **Sign in with** setting.
+If you have other conditional access policies that need to be satisfied for your account, try using either the **Authentication Broker** or **Default Web Browser** value for the **Sign in with** setting.
 For information on that setting, see [Changing where sign-in happens](/azure/storage/common/storage-explorer-sign-in#changing-where-sign-in-happens).

+### Issues with authentication broker (WAM) on Windows

+If you are using the **Authentication Broker** sign-in method on Windows and you encounter issues, try referring to [this guide](https://learn.microsoft.com/en-us/entra/msal/dotnet/advanced/exceptions/wam-errors) for steps on how to mitigate various errors.

 ### Browser complains about HTTP redirect or insecure connection during sign-in